-In this case, the requested rezoning is a single lot in a residential area less than one-third mile from a bus route.
+In this case, the requested rezoning is a single lot in a residential area less than 0.2 miles from a bus route and 0.5 miles from an LRT station.
 This rezoning to an ADU zone district will have minimal impacts on the character of the surrounding neighborhood and is consistent with Blueprint Denver recommendations.
-In addition, the rezoning of the subject property will remove the prohibition on the construction of an accessory dwelling unit.